 Casey is now based in New York and is a Senior Advisor with MIT Media Lab, where he creates blockchain related products for developing countries.
 As a blockchain advisor and consultant, he educates people about the complex yet fascinating potential of cryptocurrency, and its disruption on the global financial system.

-Curtin recently caught up with Casey during his Perth visit to ask him about his prolific career in journalism and his foray into all things blockchain.
+Curtin caught up with Casey during his recent visit to Perth visit to ask him about his prolific career in journalism and his foray into all things blockchain.

 Curtin: Why did you decide to study journalism at Curtin?